 - To graduate with a major in music you must have a minimum 2.0 cumulative grade point average (2.75 to student teach) in all required major courses, including transfer courses, regardless of any declaration of academic bankruptcy.
 You may repeat courses in the major if you follow the course repeat policy .

 - Courses in music are open to all students who meet the prerequisites.

 Test-Out, Credit-by-Exam, and Music Placement for Music

 If you are seeking advanced placement in music general degree requirement courses by testing out of a course or by gaining credit through exam, see the coordinator of the specific area in which the course is offered.

-If you are from a UW College, while not required, we strongly encourage you to take the placement exams in musicianship and musicology to determine the proper course you should take in those areas.
-If you are transferring from institutions outside the UW System, you are required to take musicianship and musicology exams.
+If you are from a UW College, while not required, we strongly encourage you to take the placement exams in musicianship and music history to determine the proper course you should take in those areas.
+If you are transfer-ring from institutions outside the UW System, you are required to take musicianship and music history exams.

-We require all music education students to apply for admission to the Professional Education Program with the School of Education and to meet with the coordinator of music education before registering for upper level music education courses.
+We require all music education students to meet with the coordinator of music education before registering for upper level music education courses.

 Admission Requirements for the Instrumental Music Performance Certificate Program

 - Successfully audition for entrance to the Music Department; typically this audition is in February or March of your senior year of high school